Lunula Cold Laser Treatment

-It is a safe and effective treatment option, a superior alternative to time consuming nail paints, possible side effects from oral medications and painful hot lasers.
+It is a safe and effective treatment option for fungal nail infections, a superior alternative to time consuming nail paints, possible side effects from oral medications and painful hot lasers.

 How does the fungal nail laser work?

-The Lunula low level cold laser system is the gold standard treatment for fungal nail infections..
-The Lunula Laser device produces two rotating laser beams which are able to cover a large area of the foot to completely treat all of the toes simultaneously.
+The Lunula low level cold laser treatment is the gold standard treatment for a fungal nail infection.
+The Lunula Laser device produces two rotating laser beams which are able to cover a large area of the foot to completely treat all of the infected nails simultaneously.

-- Blue (405nm), this acts directly and specifically upon the fungus and causes changes in its outer wall, this weakens it significantly, allowing the body’s immune system to attack and destroy it.
+This effective laser acts directly and specifically upon the fungal nail infection and causes changes in its outer wall.
+This weakens nail infections significantly, allowing the body’s immune system to attack and destroy it, allowing the affected nail to be rid of the fungal nail infection and begin to heal.

 The Benefits of the Fungal Nail Laser